cozy/cozy-client-js/docs/README.md

 The constructor takes an object with the same fields as a Token object.

 Future APIs
 -----------

 This is the end of what we already have implemented, if you want to do something else (manipulating binary file, sharing, ...), you will have to wait a bit :smile:.

-As a teaser, you can go to our [planned API document](./planned.md) to see APIs we plan to add to this library.
 Feel free to open an issue if you see something missing, or if you disagree with the API design !